Helen Tufts Bailie

-Helen Tufts Bailie (January 9, 1874 – May 1962) was a social reformer and activist.
-Tufts is known as outing the Daughters of the Revolution for having a blacklist about individuals and organizations, in 1928.
+Helen Tufts Bailie (January 9, 1874 – May 1962) was an American social reformer and activist.
+Tufts is known for outing the Daughters of the American Revolution for blacklisting certain individuals and organizations in 1928.
 This controversy led Tufts to be banned from the organization and to become an advocate for women's, labor, and social rights.

 Early life

 Helen Matilda Tufts was born in Newark, New Jersey in 1874.
 Her father was a Unitarian minister and her mother was a suffragist.
 In 1875, the family moved to Massachusetts, where Helen graduated from Cotting High School in Lexington in 1892.
 After graduation, she worked as a proofreader and typesetter at Riverside Press.
 She then moved on to be a secretary at Houghton Mifflin in Boston.
 In April 1895 she met Helena Born, a writer, anarchist, and labor organizer.
 Born became a major influence on Tufts' lifestyle and activities; Tufts became vegetarian, acquired an interest in the writing of Walt Whitman, and became active in dress reform, anarchism, communism, and socialism.